Author: Danish Qasim

 Will prescribing a halal relationship truly be a viable solution to rehabilitate unfettered sexual behavior?
 And if so, at what cost to his wife?
 Any woman asked or expected to join in matrimony with such a man––to become his living, breathing band-aid to ‘fix’ his sexual debauchery will have a horrible marriage.
 The leaders in trusted positions vouching for such a spouse should feel responsible for her pain, her scars, and her life-long nightmares from being placed in such a destructive union.

 Islamically, when we think of helping men with impropriety issues, our solution should never be at the sacrifice of a sister’s well-being.
-Such a marriage not only portends infidelity but can also put her at alarming risk for contracting STDs.
+Such a marriage not only portends infidelity but can also put her at risk for contracting STDs.
 Furthermore, her emotional, physical, and spiritual well-being is placed in terrible jeopardy, all because- somehow––she is supposed to heal the lecherous ills that lurk in the mind and body of her husband.
 Marriage is supposed to be a covering to protect one another from damage and injury–not a union to inflict it.

 From my experience, even when the person is considered institutionally and communally insignificant in terms of religious position, their Quran teachers, sometimes community imams, can’t help but still see them as the charming boys they once knew and saw growing up…’the fruits of their labor,’ who may now be leading youth groups or tarawih prayers.
 However, this is not an acceptable excuse to quietly finagle some patchwork, while hiding their former student’s serious issues under the proverbial prayer rug.
 Concern for these men is no excuse to place other women in a situation where they will be subjected to harm.